AndreiSukharev/Go_tasks/README.md

 My realisation of UNIX tool tree

 - pipeline:
-Implementation of pipeline pattern using go routines to
+Implementation of pipeline pattern using go routines